Assistant Professor of American Studies

 A.B., Mount Holyoke College

-Mucher teaches courses on early American history and culture, Native studies before 1880, empire, as well as museums, archives and memory studies.
-She is an adviser and affiliated faculty for the Five-College Certificate Program in Native American and Indigenous Studies and is affiliated with the Archives Concentration at Smith.
+Mucher teaches courses on early American history and culture, Native studies before 1880, empire and settler colonialism, as well as museum and archives studies.
+She is an adviser and affiliated faculty for the Five College Certificate Program in Native American and Indigenous Studies and is affiliated with the Archives and Museums concentrations at Smith.
+Mucher is also the director of the Smith College Internship Program at the Smithsonian Institution.